m4c0/cnossus/README.md

 ## Credits

+The source code in this repo was created from scratch.
+It is copyrighted by Eduardo Costa and distributed under the MIT license.

-This game was heavily inspired by a ZX Spectrum game of the same name developed by Felix Plesoianu and distributed under MIT license.
+The game concept was heavily inspired by a ZX Spectrum game of the same name developed by Felix Plesoianu and distributed under MIT license.
 Source is available in [their repo][original].

 Monsters and items tiles are an underscaled copy of images created by David Gervais and distributed under Creative Commons license.

-This version was created from scratch, based on Felix and Davids's work and it is copyrighted by Eduardo Costa and distributed under the MIT license.

 Walls, floors and furniture were inspired by David's work and font was inspired by Celtic chars.

-Thanks for Felix and David for the great work.
+Thanks for Felix and David for the great work and for distributing it under permissive licenses.

 [original]: https://github.com/notimetoplay/spectral-dungeons